Groups naming policy

-Using Azure AD naming policy for Office 365 groups requires that you possess but not necessarily assign an Azure Active Directory Premium P1 license or Azure AD Basic EDU license for each unique user (including guests) that is a member of one or more Office 365 groups.
+Using Azure AD naming policy for Microsoft 365 groups requires that you possess but not necessarily assign an Azure Active Directory Premium P1 license or Azure AD Basic EDU license for each unique user (including guests) that is a member of one or more Microsoft 365 groups.

 This is also required for the administrator that creates the Groups naming policy.

 Prefix-Suffix naming policy

 Prefixes and suffixes can either be fixed strings or user attributes.